vishnu-kyatannawar/personal-todos/README.md

 - [ ] Update redirections for portfolio and blog
 - [ ] Install lets encrypt SSL

----more to come in future
+...more to come in future